saikats5/angular2app2/README.md

 @ViewChild can be used to reference to element as well as component and it is of type ElementRef(Angular type from Angular/core) this.serverContentInput.nativeElement.value
+DOM can be accessed through but it is a bad practice

+Anything placed between the opening and closed tag of own component is lost by default it's common Angular behaviour, <ng-content> will help in this case